 A similar argument can be made for automotive dealerships and almost any other industry vertical that collects online reviews.
 The investment in an online review management platform is one that can yield significant results, comply with terms and conditions, and cut away the awkward moments of asking for a Google, Yelp, or Facebook review.

 If you currently maintain an online review strategy, make sure you’re focusing first on the Big 3 (Google, Yelp, and Facebook reviews).
 These three sites can help increase your business’s online exposure and increase brand trust.
 After you have a firm grasp on continually generating reviews for the Big 3, start to supplement those efforts with vertical-specific online review sites.
 Make it a point to respond to a certain ratio of positive and negative responses.
 This will help show your potential customers that you care about their experience.
 And, when you respond to a negative one (most everyone reading this will at some point) keep a cool head and approach it with a problem-solving mindset.
 Last, choose an online review management platform that works for you and your customers.
 Generally, text-based online review management platforms will work be more efficient and cost-effective than traditional email platforms.

 If you don’t currently focus on gathering online reviews, head over to Google My Business and claim your business/location.
 Also, make sure you do the same on Yelp and Facebook.
 From there, take similar steps as mentioned above and watch those reviews flow in.

-Request a demo to see how Podium’s efficient, mobile process can help your business collect 15x more reviews than traditional platforms.
+Watch a 1-minute demo to see how Podium’s efficient, mobile process can help your business collect 15x more reviews than traditional platforms.
 This will, in turn, improve local SEO and ultimately boost revenues.